How To Force Delete A File in Windows 10 Or 11

 If this doesn’t help, try taking it to an expert, or perform a clean installation of Windows to make sure you are rid of anything bad.

 Important: Backup all your emails, important files first, before doing this.
-And try not to hand onto .exe files that you don’t need.
+And try not to hang onto .exe files that you don’t need.

 The delete command in the command prompt is a bit more technical but has turned out to be a lifesaver for me on many occasions over the years.